 The true path to success lies in challenging your mind.
 The more experiences you have, the more you learn.
-And according to Jim Kwik, learning is your true superpower.
+And according to Jim Kwik, a brain performance coach and trainer of Mindvalley’s Superbrain Quest, learning is your true superpower.

-IQ tests are an interesting way to measure certain types of intelligence, but there are many different forms of intelligence we’re only just beginning to learn about.
+IQ tests are an interesting way to measure certain types of intelligence.
+However, there are many different forms of intelligence we’re only just beginning to learn about.